rc-davis/playsketch-moai/README.md

 4. Building and Running on the Mac (for development & testing work)
 ---------------

-1. Install xcode (you can get it from the Mac App Store)
+1. Install Xcode (you can get it from the Mac App Store)

+2. Launch Xcode and install the command-line tools.
+Under Xcode->Preferences->Downloads->Components, install the "Command Line Tools".

-2. If this is a new install of Xcode, you'll have to set up the environment to point at your build tools.
+3. If this is a new install of Xcode, you'll have to set up the environment to point at your build tools.
 Assuming you've installed Xcode from the App store:

 	**> sudo xcode-select -switch /Applications/Xcode.app/Contents/Developer**

-3. Build moai-dev:
+4. Build moai-dev:

 	**> cd sketch/moai-dev/xcode/osx**